Blog

 ES: So that’s a natural segue into where Paradox comes in.
 How have we helped you get to candidates faster?

 DA: One interesting note is that we’re actually Paradox’s first franchise client.
-We've been with you guys for over seven years now.
+We've been with you for over seven years now.
 So we use Paradox across the process — candidates can talk to our AI assistant named Kenzie, who is there via chat widget on our career site or via text.
 Kenzie can respond to candidates immediately and help them get scheduled for interviews within a few minutes.
-Because like I talked about earlier, it's so important that we contact our candidates ASAP.
+As I mentioned earlier, it's so important that we contact our candidates ASAP.
 They're not just applying eight to five, Monday through Friday.
 Questions and applications are coming in after hours.
 So it’s really impactful that no matter when candidates come in, they can interact with Kenzie and then when someone is back in the office, the interviews are scheduled on their calendars.

-Erik Schmidt: What kind of candidates are you looking for, from a personality standpoint?
+ES: What kind of candidates are you looking for, from a personality standpoint?
 Is there anything unique about that “idea” person you’re looking for compared to competitors?

 ES: Like a lot of hourly, service-based organizations, if you’re not fully staffed it’s going to directly impact your customer experience.
 Why is being fully so vital for Sport Clips?

-Erik Schmidt: Since you have a partial franchise model, how have you tried to centralize some of your recruiting efforts to make things easier for all your different locations?
+ES: Since you have a partial franchise model, how have you tried to centralize some of your recruiting efforts to make things easier for all your different locations?

 Written by